RSEAA/RSEAA.github.io/index.md

 We encourage participants to apply even if they do not think they are eligible as this will allow us to prioritise and maximise diversity and inclusion.
 All information will be treated in a confidential manner.

-You can apply for the scholarships and for the micro-grants by [filling out this form](https://forms.gle/M1QtXqtDEU2SeS1JA).
+<a class="rse rse-join" href="https://forms.gle/M1QtXqtDEU2SeS1JA">Apply for a scholarship or accessibility micro-grant</a>

 You will need to provide one short paragraph to explain how you will benefit from the scholarship or micro-grant.

 If you feel that the unconference is not matching up to the commitment of these ideals, please let us know by contacting the organising committee at rse2023 at rse-aunz.org.